John Knox House

 Today, John Knox House is known for its museum exhibits which include time capsules from the 1840s, restored artworks from the 15th century, and fascinating displays that explain the political events of Scotland during the time Knox was alive.

-But even so, the building would have been well known to Knox due to the fact it’s located close to St. Giles Cathedral where he spent his later years preaching sermons.
+Given that James Mossman, a wealthy Catholic, also owned the house, it is questionable whether the Protestant Knox spent much time there.
+But even so, the building would have been well known to the preacher due to the fact that it’s located close to St. Giles Cathedral where he spent his later years giving sermons.

 The Highlights